Awlad Mana

 Awlad Mana is an ethnic group of Sudan.
-It is a minority, that speaks Zaghawa, a Chad-Saharan language.
-The number of persons in this group exceeds 150,000.
+It is a minority, that speaks Zaghawa, a Nilo-Saharan language.
+They number more than 150,000 people.

 The Zaghawa of Central Africa

 A Cluster of 4 Zaghawa Groups in 2 countries; The Zaghawa (who refer to themselves as the Beri), are scattered throughout central Africa in the countries of Chad and Sudan.
 All of the groups, including the Awlad Mana, speak Zaghawa (sometimes called Beri), which belongs to the Saharan branch of the Nilo-Saharan language family.

 The Zaghawa inhabit a territory that consists mainly of grassy stretches and plateaus with deep gullies; desert surrounds them to the North, East, and West.
 Rainfall, though sometimes inadequate, provides the Zaghawa with fairly dense vegetation, since the water can seep quickly into the sandy soil.
 However, during the dry months, lack of water can become a problem.
 The tsetse fly, which causes sleeping sickness, can also be found in the southern regions.

 The Zaghawa are an ancient society dating back to the 7th century.
 Long ago, they had their own kingdom that was separated into chiefdoms, castes (strict social classes), and family clans.
 The remnants of this ancient kingdom can still be seen today.